NIFTy-PPL/NIFTy/docs/source/code.rst

 Consequently, NIFTy defines a class called :class:`DomainTuple` holding a sequence of :class:`Domain` objects, which is used to specify full field domains.
-In principle, a :class:`DomainTuple` can even be empty, which implies that the field living on it is a scalar.
+In principle, a :class:`DomainTuple` can even be empty, which implies that the field defined on it is a scalar.

 A :class:`DomainTuple` supports iteration and indexing, and also provides the properties :attr:`~DomainTuple.shape`, :attr:`~DomainTuple.size` in analogy to